 While this is not the most important metric, you should take it into consideration.
 If your bounce rate for a campaign or adgroup is higher than your average bounce rate for your website, try a different or more relevant web page as your landing page.
 Test it out for a couple weeks and compare the data.
 Stick with the landing page with the lower bounce rate.

 Google calculates impression share like this: impression share = impressions / total eligible impressions.
 This KPI factors in how many of the total impressions you get.
 Factors that influence this include bids, budget and competition primarily.
 On brand campaigns, your impression share should be very high.
 For more competitive, broad keywords, it will probably be lower.
-If you have a very low impression share, you are likely spread too thin and should consider some ways to get more focused, where that be reducing your location targeting to get more precise, implementing day parting, or even pausing high spend and low performance keywords or adgroups.
+If you have a very low impression share, you are likely spread too thin and should consider some ways to get more focused, whether that be reducing your location targeting to get more precise, implementing day parting, or even pausing high spend and low performance keywords or adgroups.

 Some people think that you need to have an average position of 1.0 for all of your keywords.
 That is very foolish.
 And expensive.
 Your ROI will plummet.
 Your CPC and CPA will spike.
 You’ll be wasting a lot of money.
 For Brand, aim for about a 1.3 or 1.4 unless you have competition bidding on your name (then you might want to try for a higher position so they don’t take your customers).